|Nutrition Facts (per serving)|

 Place the ham in a roasting pan on the rack.
 Coat the top of the ham with about half of the glaze.
 Press some of the glaze in between the ham layers, too.
 Cover it with foil and bake for about 1 hour 15 minutes, or until heated through.
 This will take longer or shorter depending on the size of the ham.

 Remove the foil from the ham and top with the rest of the glaze.
-Place it back in the oven and cook for another 15 minutes or until the top becomes caramelized.
+Place it back in the oven and cook until the top becomes caramelized, about 15 minutes more.

-Allow to cool for 15 minutes.
-Carve and serve with your favorite sides.
+Cool for 15 minutes before carving and serving with your favorite sides.

 - Make sure to cover the ham with foil while doing the majority of the baking.
 This will ensure that the ham does not dry out or get overcooked.
 The outer layers can dry out first so it’s important not to skip this step.